Samson (Regina Spektor song)

-"Samson" is a song written and recorded by American singer-songwriter Regina Spektor, from her albums Songs and Begin to Hope.
+"Samson" is a song written and recorded by American singer-songwriter Regina Spektor, from her albums Songs (2002) and Begin to Hope (2006).
 Despite having never been officially released as a single, it has charted in several countries, and is often considered one of Spektor's greatest songs.
-As of 2009 it has sold 143,000 copies in United States.
+As of 2009 it has sold 143,000 copies in United States and was certified gold by the RIAA on May 15, 2025.

 Background and composition

 "Samson" was initially recorded as the first track for Spektor's second album Songs, which she recorded in one take on Christmas Day 2001.
 In 2006, Spektor re-recorded the song for her album Begin to Hope, which, unlike Songs, had a major label backing.

 Lyrically, "Samson" references the biblical episode of Samson and Delilah, found in Judges 16.
 Samson was granted extraordinary physical strength by God, though his strength was held in his hair, without which he was powerless.
 He fell in love with Delilah, who, because of his lust for women, discovered his vulnerability, and used it against him.

 The song is composed in the key of B major.
 The earlier recording from Songs has a tempo of 76 beats per minute, whereas the Begin to Hope version was recorded at a significantly faster tempo of 90 beats per minute.
 The song alters between bars of 6/4 and bars of 4/4.
 Spektor's voice ranges from the low note of B3 to the high notes of D♯5.